guinetn/browserLocalHomepage/assets/books/api/architecture/architecture_serverless.md

 Serverless or Function as a Service (FaaS) describes the idea that the deployment unit is a single function.
 A function takes input and returns output

+Serverless is
+- about event-driven programming
+- running complex workloads at scale

 ### Serverless Manifesto
 http://blog.rowanudell.com/the-serverless-compute-manifesto/